 YES NO 1.
-Maintaining or increasing the budget dedicated to R&D and innovation 2.
-Undertaking new R&D and innovation projects, or riskier projects 3.
-Beginning the R&D activities at the most opportune time 4.
+Maintaining or increasing the budget dedicated to R&D and technological innovation 2.
+Undertaking new R&D and technological innovation projects, or riskier projects 3.
+Beginning the R&D or technological innovation activities at the most opportune time 4.
 Having greater freedom in planning 5.
-Including new lines of business in the business strategy 6.
+Including new lines in the business strategy 6.
 Other (specify)

-K.6 If the company has not applied tax deductions for R&D or innovation, indicate the importance that each one of the following reasons has had for the company
+K.6 If the company has not applied tax deductions for R&D or technological innovation, indicate the importance that each one of the following reasons has had for the company

-Degree of importance High Medium Low Not applicable The company has very little R&D expenditure The taxable base of the company is usually small or null The regulations have ambiguities that cause the fear that an application of them will provoke an inspection The application procedure requires too much time and is not worth it The concept of R&D expenditure considered in the regulations does not adjust to the Innovation activities performed in the company Difficulty in identifying and accounting for the R&D and innovation activities in the company Difficulty in providing justification documentation to the Treasury for the projects and expenses made Other reason
+Degree of importance High Medium Low Not applicable The company has very little R&D or technological innovation expenditure The taxable base of the company is usually small or null The regulations have ambiguities that cause the fear that an application of them will provoke an inspection

+The application procedure requires too much time and is not worth it The concept of R&D or technological innovation expenditure considered in the Difficulty in identifying and accounting for the R&D and or technological Difficulty in providing justification documentation to the Treasury Other reasons